bitboxer/bitboxer.de/_posts/2020/2020-02-23-omnifocus.md

 Lots of my items have defer dates attached to them.
 That signals me that these are not important for now and I delay the action on them days or weeks into the future.
 Future me has to deal with them.

-Due dates are only assigned to items that really have a due date.
+Due dates are only assigned to items that really have a due date (see [here](https://learnomnifocus.com/tutorials/best-practice-due-dates/) why).
 I will not add fake dates to make things important.
 I am using the next tag for that.

 # Views